 Mimosa has conducted quantitative analyses of impact assessments of more than 60 research and innovation-support programs.

-Outside of TEN Mimosa is an enthusiastic fan of both the NBA and Formula 1 racing.
+Mimosa is an enthusiastic fan of both the NBA and Formula 1 racing.

 Natalie is TEN's Impact Analyst.
 She has experience working in the fields of economic development and forestry, and has worked with the Ministry of Natural Resources and Forestry, as well as the Ministry of Northern Development and Mines.
 She holds a Bachelor of Commerce from McMaster University, and two degrees from Lakehead University; an Honours Bachelor of Science in Forestry and a Master of Science in Forestry.
 Natalie’s strengths in research, data analysis, and document development allow her to present valuable recommendations for innovation intermediaries.

-Outside of TEN Natalie is a lover of animals and the great outdoors.
+Natalie is a lover of animals and the great outdoors.

 Susan is responsible for TEN's financials and provides administrative support to the TEN team.
 In addition to her role at TEN, she works in administration and finance for various small businesses and non-profit organizations in Ottawa.